ranjith-dhananjaya/Inverter-layout-using-Magic-VLSI-and-NgSpice/README.md

-This repo contains the files designed while creating the layput of the inverter
+This repo contains the files designed while creating the layout of the inverter